Welcome to EducationUSA Advising Center, Ottawa, Canada

 Considering Your Choices

 A big part of the excitement of applying to an American school is researching the range of options you have when you apply.
-Liberal arts college or large research university?
+Liberal Arts College or large research university?
 Urban setting, suburban or rural setting?
 Northeast or Southwest?
 Master’s Degree or PhD?
 Reading college guides, visiting college websites, and talking to peers, teachers, and counselors can all help you decide what school is the best fit for you.
-Explore your options.
+Let's explore your options.

 The final part of the application process is deciding how you will finance your studies.
 Before you accept or reject any offer, you should consider how you can pay for your tuition costs.
 Will you apply for a scholarship?
 Will you use a financial aid package a school has offered you?
 Perhaps you will use personal savings or work while on campus.
 You may use a variety of strategies and sources to pay for university in the United States.
 View the EducationUSA database of financial aid available to international students and read more about financing your studies.
 Start your search early to make sure you meet any deadlines for financial aid or scholarships!